corvus-dotnet/Corvus.Globbing/README.md

 We also want to minimize allocations on the hot-path of a request handler.

-Dotnet.Glob offers better raw performance with a pre-compiled and cached glob used many times (at the expense of some heap allocation per glob), but Cortvus.Globbing offers better performance when compiling and using a glob transiently against ~50 paths or fewer, with zero allocations.
+Dotnet.Glob offers better raw performance with a pre-compiled and cached glob used many times (at the expense of some heap allocation per glob), but Corvus.Globbing offers better performance when compiling and using a glob transiently against ~50 paths or fewer, with zero allocations.

 ## Usage